Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Simplified Generator Proposal.md

 >
 > The generator output directory can be controlled at `csolution` level with [`generators:`](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/YML-Input-Format.md#generators).

-To integrate the generated files in a `csolution` based project a `<genID>.cgen.yml` is generated.
-As the generator is associated with one `generator component``, the location of this file is in the [`RTE` directory](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/build-overview.md#rte-directory-structure) of the related `Cclass`.
+To integrate the generated files in a `csolution` based project a `<generator-id>.cgen.yml` is generated.
+As the generator is associated with one `generator component`, the location of this file is in the [`RTE` directory](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/build-overview.md#rte-directory-structure) of the related `Cclass`.
 The `<generator-id>.cgen.yml` should use relative paths, which requires that the relationship to the generator output directory is somewhat defined.

 > **Note:**
 >